Brookside Gardens

 The Orange Dead Leaf butterfly (Kallima inachus) is native to broad swaths of dense forests throughout Asia.
 Though often hunted by birds, this species is very rarely found, thanks to an evolutionary defensive tactic that employs camouflage.
 When its wings are closed, this butterfly has mottled brown tones and dark lines that bear a striking resemblance to the veins of a decaying leaf.
 Yet when it spreads its wings, a dazzling display of vibrant shades of orange, black, and blue help this species attract a suitable mate.
 Could you tell from the image that it was a butterfly?

-Plants in bloom at Brookside Gardens in October
+Plants of interest at Brookside Gardens in February

 •